tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 - `enc` is replaced with the empty string.
 - `payload` is replaced with the value computed above.

-If the client offered ECH in the first ClientHello, then it MUST offer ECH in the second.
-Likewise, if the client did not offer ECH in the first ClientHello, then it MUST NOT not offer ECH in the second.
+#### Rejected ECH

+If the client-facing server sent HelloRetryRequestOuter without the "encrypted_client_hello" extension, then the client presumes rejection and constructs the second ClientHelloOuter as described in {{RFC8446}}.
+In particular, it MUST copy the "encrypted_client_hello" from the first ClientHelloOuter into the second. [[TODO: Decide if this "MUST" is mandated by
+{{RFC8446}}.
+If not, shall we do something else? @ekr suggested randomizing the extension along the lines of GREASE ECH.]]

 ## GREASE ECH {#grease-ech}